Call 24/7 (920) 222-2222

 How Long After a Slip and Fall Can You Sue?

-A slip and fall can cause broken bones, spine injuries, and head trauma.
-Pedestrian walkways, storefronts, and private residences all become dangerous they are not maintained properly.
-If you recently suffered a slip and fall injury, then you should contact a personal injury lawyer immediately.
+A slip-and-fall accident can cause broken bones, spine injuries, and head trauma.
+Pedestrian walkways, storefronts, and private residences all become dangerous when they are not maintained properly.
+If you recently suffered a slip-and-fall injury, then you should contact a personal injury lawyer immediately.

-There are limitations on how long you are allowed to sue the responsible party after your fall, but the timeline changes depending on if your fall took place on private or public land.
+There are limitations on how long after your fall you are allowed to sue the responsible party, but the timeline changes depending on if your fall took place on private or public land.
 No matter where you were injured, immediate action improves your chances of receiving the compensation you deserve.

 Slips and Falls on Private Property